apache/tvm-rfcs/rfcs/0055-slow-tests.md

 in some cases, such as fixing reverted commits or if a developer suspects their change would have a wide reaching impact.
 In this case, `@ci run slow tests` can be added to the PR body before tests are run in order to disable skipping slow tests.
+A similar mechanism could be implemented in C++ using [`GTEST_SKIP`](https://github.com/google/googletest/blob/main/docs/advanced.md#skipping-test-execution).

 Using a decorator has the advantage of being explicit compared to an automated system to detect and skip slow tests.
 Clicking through to the decorator’s short definition makes it clear what is going on so this shouldn’t add too much of a development burden.
-Slow tests run by default to minimize disruption but can be controlled by setting `SKIP_SLOW_TESTS=1`.
+Slow tests run by default to minimize disruption but can be controlled by setting `SKIP_SLOW_TESTS=1`, which would affect all slow test filtering fixtures (in C++ and Python).

 An environment variable `SKIP_SLOW_TESTS=1` will be set in Jenkins on PRs.
 Branches, including `main` and `ci-docker-staging` will not have this flag set and will